 Mains Operated Battery Chargers:

-Chargers powered by the electrical grid.
+Chargers are powered by the electrical grid.

 Car Battery Charger:

-Chargers designed for automotive batteries.
+Chargers are designed for automotive batteries.

 Automobile Battery Charger: